 Exile also provided the brake rotors and the open primary belt drive.
 The calipers come from Performance Machine, along with the foot and hand controls.
 The bars, risers and grips are all Rough Crafts parts.

-I’d categorize this Softail Slim as one of those rare Harley customs that appeal to people who don’t usually like Harleys.
+I’d categorize this Harley softail slim as one of those rare Harley customs that appeal to people who don’t usually like Harleys.
 It’s modern but slightly gothic at the same time—more evidence that Rough Crafts is one of the top custom Harley builders operating today.

 Images by Bobby Ho.
-Check out our coverage of previous Rough Crafts bikes in the Archives.
+Check out our coverage of previous Rough Crafts bikes.